-IFCI, the flooring industry’s leader in inspector training and certification, welcomes certified carpet & flooring inspectors to join the IFCI Team.
+IFCII, the flooring industry’s leader in inspector training and certification, welcomes certified carpet & flooring inspectors to join the IFCII Team.

-To protect its members, IFCI has reorganized to guarantee the organization’s perpetual existence.
-This means IFCI provides a safe and stable environment for inspectors to maintain their certification.
+To protect its members, IFCII has reorganized to guarantee the organization’s perpetual existence.
+This means IFCII provides a safe and stable environment for inspectors to maintain their certification.

-IFCI believes an inspector’s certification is an earned credential, like a college degree.
+IFCII believes an inspector’s certification is an earned credential, like a college degree.
 This credential cannot be revoked without cause.
-IFCI certification is obtained through industry experience, certification training and testing.
+IFCII certification is obtained through industry experience, certification training, and testing.

-IFCI’s philosophy remains that an inspector must continue to educate themselves in the field and industry to remain an asset to themselves, the industry, and the market.
-This continued education is the key to obtaining and maintaining IFCI certification.
+IFCII’s philosophy remains that an inspector must continue to educate themselves in the field and industry to remain an asset to themselves, the industry, and the market.
+This continued education is the key to obtaining and maintaining IFCII certification.

-IFCI recognizes other industry certifications and IFCI approved classes for continued education.
+IFCII recognizes other industry certifications, and IFCII approved classes for continued education.
 Certification is not contingent on dues or fees paid.